 A clear and well-thoughtout course web site is as important to the success of your students as the instructional content itself.
 Here are three tips to get started.

-- Create an orientation Content Area.
+- Create an obvious "Start Here" area.
 Don't hide important information away in the syllabus.
-Put it onto a content area labeled "Welcome" or "Introduction" or "Getting Started"

 - List your contact information

 - Provide links to tutorials on how to use the discussion board (both technically and in terms of content expectations)